 - After the update, reinstall drivers.

 Because of that, follow the above instructions.
-Sometimes, the issue might not be solved like that as the peripherals may create lots of errors when used by the system via a driver system thinks it’s good.
+Sometimes, the issue might not be solved this way as the peripherals may create lots of errors when used by the system via a driver system thinks it’s good.
 In that case, we strongly recommend you to use a dedicated tool in order to update your drivers.
 Download TweakBit’s Driver Updater Tool (approved by Microsoft and Norton) to do it automatically and prevent the risk of downloading and installing the wrong driver versions.